-- An Investor may request the Management Company for redemption of (part of) its Units (a 'Primary Redemption Request'); - A trade on the Secondary Market is possible whereby an Investor can reach agreement with one or more (prospective) Investor(s) on the redemption of all or part of its Units and transfer of all or part of its Undrawn Investor Commitment (if any), provided the acquiring (prospective) Investor(s) will subscribe for an equal number of Units and will assume an equal amount of the Undrawn Investor Commitment ('Secondary Redemption Request').
+- an Investor may request the Management Company for redemption of (part of) its Units (a 'Primary Redemption Request').
+This redemption facilitated by the AIF Manager will be fully supported by the Manager in accordance with the Fund Agreement; and - a trade on the Secondary Market is possible whereby an Investor can reach agreement with one or more (prospective) Investor(s) on the redemption of all or part of its Units and transfer of all or part of its Undrawn Investor Commitment (if any), provided the acquiring (prospective) Investor(s) will subscribe for an equal number of Units and will assume an equal amount of the Undrawn Investor Commitment ('Secondary Redemption Request').